cyrozap/mediatek-wifi-re/Notes.md

   firmware image parsing but the decryption is performed by dedicated hardware.
-  * That said, just because the hardware is called a "decryption" accelerator doesn't mean the decryption is actually cryptographically secure, especially since there is already a dedicated cryptography accelerator on the same bus and in this context it wouldn't make sense to include two pieces of hardware
+  * That said, just because the hardware is called a "decryption" accelerator doesn't necessarily mean the decryption is actually cryptographically secure, especially since there is already a dedicated cryptography accelerator on the same bus and in this context it wouldn't make sense to include two pieces of hardware